 How does your classical training come into play?

 I still love classical music.
 I have two main repertoires I've played at Berklee.
 I arranged Paganini's Caprice No. 24 in funk style with my boyfriend, Evan Veenstra, and we played it for the Women Musicians Network concert.

 I arranged Pablo Sarasate's "Zigeunerweisen" into a gypsy jazz tune for the World String Orchestra.
 We played it in multiple concert halls, but the biggest one was at the Kennedy Center in Washington, D.C.

 You're concert master for the World String Orchestra and the Video Game Orchestra.
 Tell me about that.

 The World String Orchestra is very experimental.
 Everyone comes up with all different styles of music.
 Students write songs a lot.
-Eugene Friesen is an amazing player.
+[The director,] Eugene Friesen is an amazing player.
 Everybody's willing to solo on any songs, because they can improvise.

 I joined VGO right when I came here.
 I just loved it.
 It was really chill.
 We were playing everything—jazz, classical, funk—for video game music.